 With such versatility and diversity, the piano is an instrument that is great for a number of things, including composition.
 However, because of its diversity, it can be incredibly hard to find the right EQ settings.

 If you want more tips for how to make mix piano, be sure to check out this epic guide on how to make piano sound lifelike and realistic.
 And if you're unhappy with how your piano sounds, here are the best piano VST plugins.
+Or if you're looking to record a real piano, here are the best microphones for recording piano.

 And when you're ready to precisely dial in your sound, here is our review of the 6 best EQ plugins.